Eligible XEMBIFY patients may pay as little as $0 copay*

 Patient Starter Kit for XEMBIFY

 The XEMBIFY Patient Starter Kit has educational resources designed for patients and caregivers.
 It is available for patients who are on XEMBIFY or who are preparing to start XEMBIFY.
-A kit can be requested by calling Xembify Connexions at 1-844-MYXEMBIFY (1-844-699-3624) Monday through Friday, 8 am to 8 pm ET.
-Patients or healthcare providers are welcome to call Xembify Connexions to learn more about the starter kit.
+A kit can be requested by calling Xembify Connexions at 1-844-MYXEMBIFY (1-844-699-3624) Monday through Friday, 8 AM to 8 PM ET

 Quick Reference Infusion Guide